 One-to-one customer interactions with your customer success team are the biggest place you can show empathy.
-Anyone on the phone or live chat must understand that they are talking to a real live person.
+Anyone on the phone, live chat, or social media customer support must understand that they are talking to a real live person.

 It can’t be stated enough that customers are human beings, not another stat for your spreadsheets.

 Sometimes, empathy will mean you have to break the rules or make an exception.
 If someone needs you to bend the rules due to a family emergency or extenuating circumstances, and you do so, you could develop a lifelong brand advocate.